Joey Votto Player Props: Reds vs. Dodgers

 - The pitching staff for the Dodgers has a collective 8.6 K/9, which ranks 17th in the league.

-- The Dodgers have the 21st-ranked team ERA across all MLB pitching staffs (4.51).
+- The Dodgers' 4.49 team ERA ranks 20th among all MLB pitching staffs.

-- The Dodgers give up the eighth-fewest home runs in baseball (114 total, 1.1 per game).
+- Dodgers pitchers combine to give up 114 home runs (1.1 per game), the seventh-fewest in the league.

-- Sheehan (3-1 with a 6.75 ERA and 22 strikeouts in 29 1/3 innings pitched) gets the start for the Dodgers, his seventh of the season.
+- Grove makes the start for the Dodgers, his 11th of the season.
+He is 2-2 with a 6.19 ERA and 53 strikeouts in 56 2/3 innings pitched.

-- The right-hander last appeared on Sunday against the Texas Rangers, when he threw 3 2/3 innings, allowing eight earned runs while giving up eight hits.
+- The right-hander's last time out came on Tuesday against the Toronto Blue Jays, when he threw 4 2/3 innings, surrendering two earned runs while allowing eight hits.

-- In six games this season, the 23-year-old has a 6.75 ERA and 6.8 strikeouts per nine innings, while allowing a batting average of .243 to his opponents.
+- The 26-year-old has amassed an ERA of 6.19, with 8.4 strikeouts per nine innings, in 13 games this season.
+Opponents have a .307 batting average against him.

 © 2023 Data Skrive.
 All rights reserved.